The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Did [1] improve SOTA?

-Empirical validation of research ideas typically seeks to improve State of the Art (SOTA) results.
-The claims of improving TPU designs in \cite{Nature} would probably not make much sense if commercial EDA tools for chip placement were known to considerably outperform proposed methods. \cite{Nature} claimed that humans produced better results than commercial EDA tools, but gave no substantiation.
-When license terms complicate publishing comparisons to commercial EDA tools,\footnote{The lawsuit~\cite{FAC} alleges that better performance of commercial tools was known at Google before \cite{Nature} was submitted.} one compares to academic software and to other prior methods, with the proviso that small improvements are not compelling. \cite{SB} and \cite{MP,ISPD2023} took different approaches to comparing methods from \cite{Nature} to baselines, but cumulatively reported comparisons to commercial EDA tools, to human designers, to prior university software, and to two independent custom implementations of Simulated Annealing. \begin{itemize} \item \cite{SB} followed the descriptions in \cite{Nature} and did not supply initial placement information. \cite{MP,ISPD2023} sought to replicate what Google actually used to produce results (without description in \cite{Nature}). \item The authors of \cite{SB} from Google Team 2 had access to TPU design blocks and evaluated the impact of pre-training.
-It was small at best.\footnote{A consistent conclusion was reported in \cite[Figure 7]{ISPD2022} by Google Team 1 --- training on diverse designs does not help, and improvements are seen only when training in earlier versions of the same design.
-In December 2022 Dr. Jeff Dean, a then Google SVP and the most senior author of \cite{Nature}, also confirmed that RL did well without pre-training \cite{JD}.} \item The authors of \cite{MP,ISPD2023} lacked access to Google training data and code, so they followed instructions by Google in \cite{CT} that explained how to obtain results similar to those in \cite{Nature} without pre-training.
-They also reimplemented SA following instructions in \cite{SB} and introduced several new chip-design examples (Table \ref{tab:refs}). \item \cite{MP,ISPD2023} but not \cite{SB} performed comparisons using chip metrics and using a commercial EDA tool (Cadence CMP), which outperfomed Google RL.
-When running RePlace in this context, \cite{ISPD2023} used only macro locations produced by RePlAce and placed standard cells with the same commercial software used after Google CT/RL \cite{Nature,CT} (more details below). \item \cite{MP,ISPD2023} but not \cite{SB} repeated SA vs. RL comparisons for several configurations (those in \cite{Nature}, those in \cite{CT}, and additional ones suggested by Google engineers).
-The results were consistent. \item \cite{MP,ISPD2023} demonstrated that a specific chip designer from IBM outperformed Google RL \cite{CT}, whereas \cite{SB} did not use human baselines. \end{itemize}
+Google Team 2 \cite{SB} and the UCSD Team \cite{MP,ISPD2023} took different approaches to comparing methods from \cite{Nature} to baselines, but cumulatively reported comparisons to commercial EDA tools, to human designers, to prior university software, and to two independent custom implementations of Simulated Annealing. \begin{itemize} \item Google Team 2 in \cite{SB} followed the descriptions in \cite{Nature} and did not supply initial placement information.
+The UCSD Team in \cite{MP,ISPD2023} sought to replicate what Google {\em actually} used to produce results (without description in \cite{Nature}). \item Google Team 2 had access to TPU design blocks and evaluated the impact of pre-training in \cite{SB}.
+The impact was small at best.\footnote{A consistent conclusion was reported in \cite[Figure 7]{ISPD2022} by Google Team 1 --- training on diverse designs does not improve quality of results, and improvements are seen only when training on earlier versions of the same design.
+In December 2022 Dr. Jeff Dean, a then Google SVP and the most senior author of \cite{Nature}, also confirmed that RL did well without pre-training \cite{JD}.} \item The UCSD Team \cite{MP,ISPD2023} lacked access to Google training data and code but followed Google instructions in \cite{CT} for obtaining results similar to those in \cite{Nature} without pre-training.
+They also reimplemented SA following instructions in \cite{SB} and introduced several new chip-design examples (Table \ref{tab:refs}). \item The UCSD Team \cite{MP,ISPD2023} but not Google Team 2 \cite{SB} performed comparisons using chip metrics and using a commercial EDA tool (Cadence CMP), where Cadence CMP outperfomed Google RL.
+When running RePlAce in this context, \cite{ISPD2023} used only macro locations produced by RePlAce and placed standard cells with the same commercial software used after Google CT/RL \cite{Nature,CT} (more details below). \item The UCSD Team \cite{MP,ISPD2023} repeated SA vs. RL comparisons for several configurations (those in \cite{Nature}, those in \cite{CT}, and additional ones suggested by Google engineers).
+The results were consistent. \item The UCSD Team \cite{MP,ISPD2023} demonstrated that a chip designer from IBM outperformed Google RL \cite{CT}, whereas Google Team 2 \cite{SB} did not use human baselines. \end{itemize}